Todd Dodge: High school coaching career

+In the spring of 1987, Dodge was working as a city meter service representative and while on the job, suffered 2nd and 3rd degree burns as the result of an electrical accident.

-Soon after graduation, Dodge pursued a coaching career at the high school level.
+Later, Dodge pursued a coaching career at the high school level.
 His first stop was at Rockwall in 1987, where he coached the quarterbacks and wide receivers.
 That year, the team made an appearance at the 4A state championship game against West Orange–Stark.
 Dodge then became offensive coordinator at McKinney High School under head coach Ron Poe.
 By 1991, Poe yielded to Dodge's persuasion and agreed to try the spread offense.
 Dodge came up with a hybrid between the Houston's run and shoot offense, the Miami's three- and five-step drops, and a zone running game.
 McKinney reached the 4A Regionals in 1991.

 After a two-year stint as an assistant coach at North Texas, Dodge became a head coach, first at C.H.
 Yoe High School in Cameron, then at Carrollton Newman-Smith and Keller Fossil Ridge high schools.

 In 2000, Dodge became head coach at Southlake Carroll, where he had his greatest success.
 Southlake Carroll had won 3A state championships in 1988, 1992 and 1993, but had since then moved on to 5A, the largest classification in the state.
 Dodge coached his first state championship team in 2002, when the school won the 5A (Division II) state championship with a 45–14 victory over Smithson Valley High School.
 A year later, he led them back to the championship game where they lost by one point to Katy High School.
 Dodge's Southlake Carroll then proceeded to win three straight championships from 2004 to 2007, tying the state record set by Abilene High School's in the 1950s.
 In addition, each of those teams was recognized as mythical national champions by either USA Today (2004, '06) or National Prep Poll (2004, '05).
 Schutt Sports named Dodge "National Coach of the Year" in 2004 and by USA Today in 2005.
 After the 2006 season, Dodge left Southlake Carroll to coach at the University of North Texas.
 During his seven seasons at Southlake Carroll, Dodge's teams had a 98–11 record overall.